frankkriegl-zero/jpa-managed-types-sample/readme.md

 This is done to ensure that only the required entity classes are included.

 The `Book` entity is located in a 'remote' package/domain to avoid auto-discovery.
 By that, the scenario of shared/remote entities is constructed in this example.
-The `Book` entity needs to be explicitly added to the entity scan or respectively as managed type in an entityManagerFactory bean (configuration class [`JpaConfig`](./src/main/java/org/example/bookstore/config/JpaConfig.java)).
+The `Book` entity needs to be explicitly added as managed type.
+This is done through a [HibernatePropertiesCustomizer](https://docs.spring.io/spring-boot/api/java/org/springframework/boot/autoconfigure/orm/jpa/HibernatePropertiesCustomizer.html) bean in configuration class [`JpaConfig`](./src/main/java/org/example/bookstore/config/JpaConfig.java).

 ## Running the Application